 Most people assume that theft, robbery, and burglary are fairly similar crimes, all involving stealing something from someone else.
 In fact, these three crimes all have very specific principles behind them that differentiate which is which—one of which does not involve “stealing” at all.
 What are these unique requirements?

-- Theft: Taking another person’s property without permission, and with no intentions of returning the property
+- Theft: Taking another person’s property without permission with the intent to temporarily or permanently deprive the person of that property

-- Robbery: Taking another person’s property from their control without permission and with no intent to return it by use of force, violence, or the threat of violence
+- Robbery: Taking another person’s property without permission by use of force, violence, or the threat of violence

-- Burglary: Illegally entering a structure by force with the intent to commit a crime.
+- Burglary: Illegally entering a structure with the intent to commit a theft or other felony

 As you can see, theft and robbery are similar, but in order for a crime to be considered a robbery, something must be taken using violence or the threat of violence.
 Burglary, on the other hand, may not involve taking something at all—it focuses primarily on entry and intent.

 Testing Your Theft, Robbery, and Burglary Knowledge

 Here’s an example crime, see if you can decide what the charges would be:

 - Your neighbor leaves for work, and forgets to lock her front door.
 A few hours later, an armed man walks into her house through the front door, takes a very valuable painting and leaves, closing the door gently behind him.